monkeycycle/parachute-politicians/README.md

 # parachute-politicians

-A look at which electoral district of candidates live in and represent in Manitoba's 2019 provincial election.
+An analysis of which electoral district of candidates live in and represent in Manitoba's 2019 provincial election.